 Where is your filter manufactured?

-Water is your first line of survival.
+Clean water is your first line of survival.
 Do you want to trust your first line of survival to a country with quality control issues?
 I don’t think it is worth it to save a few dollars.
 For water filters look to USA, Swiss, Canada, Germany, etc.

 If the price of your filter seems too good to be true, check where it was made.